cambridge-cares/TheWorldAvatar/Agents/CarparkAgent/README.md

 `building.identification.agent.endpoint` is the endpoint of the Building Identification Agent.
 A sample file is found at `config/agent.properties`.

-#### Time-series client properties
+### Client properties
-The time-series client property file needs to contain all credentials and endpoints to access the SPARQL endpoint of the knowledge graph and the Postgres database.
+The client property file needs to contain all credentials and endpoints to access the SPARQL endpoint of the knowledge graph used to store the triples and the postGIS database used to store the timeseries data.
 It should contain the following keys:
-- `db.url` the [JDBC URL](https://www.postgresql.org/docs/7.4/jdbc-use.html) for the Postgres database
+- `db.url` the [JDBC URL](https://www.postgresql.org/docs/7.4/jdbc-use.html) for the postGIS database
 - `db.user` the username to access the Postgres database
 - `db.password` the password to access the Postgres database
 - `sparql.query.endpoint` the SPARQL endpoint to query the knowledge graph
 - `sparql.update.endpoint` the SPARQL endpoint to update the knowledge graph
-- `sparql.username` the username to access the SPARQL endpoint
+- `sparql.username` the username to access the SPARQL endpoint (optional)
-- `sparql.password` the password to access the SPARQL endpoint
+- `sparql.password` the password to access the SPARQL endpoint (optional)

 More information can be found in the example property file `client.properties` in the `config` folder.

-#### API properties
+### API properties
 The API property file contains the API endpoints and tokens required to access and retrieve data via the API, the file should contain the following keys:
 - `carpark.api.lot.endpoint` the API endpoint to retrieve the available lots for all carparks
 - `carpark.api.lot.token` API token to access the API for carpark lots